satyarat/dsot-documents/README.md

 This document will be used to define, refine and lock the design and specifications for this software mechanism.

-Any and all parts of these documents will be open for review as long as it adheres to the intentions of developing this mechanism (formalized in the Preamble).
+Any and all parts of these documents will be open for review and change as long as it adheres to the intentions of developing this mechanism (formalized in the Preamble).
 Most of the content before the specifications are my preliminary approaches and concepts.
 Changes to them will eventually affect the specifications documents.

-The implementation should follow the following software development process:
+The design and development process is adjudged as follows:
 > concept –> design –> functional specifications –> technical specifications –> TDD –> code –> functional test –> unit implementation –> integrations tests –> final implementation

-This document is categorized into the following sections:
+This document has the following sections:

 - [How to read and reference this document][reref]
 - [Preamble][preamble]